Aminekham/holbertonschool-simple_shell/README.md

 2- Algorithm

-    -flowchart
+    -Flowchart
     -Analyse
     -Steps
     -Files

 3- Testing

-    -testing with gcc
+    -Testing with gcc
-    -screenshots
+    -Screenshots

 4- Functions

-    -c functions used
+    -C functions used
-    -functions that we made during this project
+    -Functions that we made during this project

 5- Authors